jt-96/jt-96/README.md

 ## What am I up to now?

   - Learning, as always.
-  - Getting my hands on React.
+  - Deep diving in React.
   - Thinking about new project ideas.

 ## What do I plan to do in the future?